AresMUSH/aresmush.com/tutorials/code/docker.md

 You should now be able to connect to your game on localhost:4201 and connect to the web portal at http://localhost:4200.

 {% tip %}
-If you have trouble connecting, try setting the `bind_address` field in `server.yml` to "0.0.0.0" and then restart the game.
+If you have trouble connecting, try setting the `hostname` field in `server.yml` to "0.0.0.0" and then restart the game.
+If that still doesn't work, you can also try setting it to "127.0.0.1".
+Some systems have trouble routing "localhost".
+If that STILL doesn't work, ask for help.
 {% endtip %}

 # Reloading Code